OutcoderSoftware/OutcoderSoftware.github.io/_posts/2024-07-12-How-to-Do-Client-Side-Scripting-with-Airlock-Browser.md

 Create or edit JavaScript that executes during specific events, such as page load or barcode scan.
 Use the "+" button to add new JavaScript items and select the event trigger (e.g., On Page Load, Before Barcode Wedge, After Barcode Scan).

-## 3. Handling Barcode Scan Events
-Airlock Browser provides barcode data to client-side JavaScript as an immutable object named `scanData`.
-Use fields like `BarcodeData`, `SourceScanner`, and `Symbology` to handle and manipulate scan results.